chrisnmorrison/openmastery/learn/java/fundamentals/introduction.md

 }
 ```

 This is probably one of the most confusing things for beginners.
-Why do you need to much code just to get started?
+Why do you need so much code just to get started?
 And what does it mean?

 Let's break down each part of the above code.
 As a beginner, **don't expect to understand what this means yet**.
 It's hard to understand, and you aren't alone.
 Let this serve as an introduction, and as you progress in your Java journey, this will make more sense.